tm-craggs/devnote/README.md

 devnote init --path /home/Desktop/my-project-notes
 ```

+> **Note:** add `.devnote/` to your `.gitignore`.
+This directory contains state data that should not be shared between
+> users.
+To share templates, copy them into users `.devnote/templates` folder either directly or via global templates.

 ### New

 To create a new devnote, use the `new` command.
 It will automatically open in your preferred text editor